-Tim Rogers is well-known in the Santa Fe area for his involvement in organizing “Community Cruise” bicycle rides, and more recently creating the Santa Fe Metropolitan Bicycle Master Plan, which was adopted by City and County officials in 2012.
+Tim Rogers is well-known in the Santa Fe area for his long-standing “Community Cruise” bicycle rides and for creating the Santa Fe Metropolitan Bicycle Master Plan, which was adopted by the City and County in 2012.
 Tim has Master’s Degrees in Community and Regional Planning as well as Latin American Studies from the University of New Mexico, and brings over twenty years of experience working in the public sector, including roughly five years each for the New Mexico Department of Health and the New Mexico Department of Transportation, where he served as our state bicycle-pedestrian coordinator from 2003-2008.
-Tim has an additional eight years of experience working as a planning consultant to the New Mexico Department of Health, the Santa Fe Metropolitan Planning Organization, UNM’s Prevention Research Center, and community partners around the state to help New Mexicans plan for and promote walking and bicycling as “active transportation.”
+Tim has an additional ten years of experience working as a planning consultant to the New Mexico Department of Health, the Santa Fe Metropolitan Planning Organization, UNM’s Prevention Research Center, and community partners around the state to help New Mexicans plan for and promote walking and bicycling as “active transportation.”